 When you leave, you chuck your used slippers in the ‘dirty’ basket on the way out and are then good to go!

 My Conclusion of Float Therapy

 I was impressed with my floatation therapy session.
-Considering how worked up I was when I arrived…much more than I usually would have been…the change in how I was feeling at the end was amazing.
-They say that 60 minutes of float therapy is the equivalent of 5 hours of sleep, and from my experience I could well believe this!
+Considering how worked up I was when I arrived, much more than I usually would have been, the change in how I was feeling at the end was amazing.
+They say that 60 minutes of float therapy is the equivalent of 5 hours of sleep.
+From my experience I could well believe this!
 I was in a state of zen by the time I left!

 Visiting Float & Fly Wellness Studio in Dubuque, Iowa

 My float experience was at the Float & Fly Wellness Studio in Dubuque, Iowa.
 They are located in the Downtown district but further out from the ‘Main Street’ area.
 As well as float tanks, they also have aerial yoga classes which are really fun and are surprisingly easy for beginners!

 🚙There isn’t a private car park, only on street metred parking.
 The metres are the ‘longer’ ones in Dubuque at $0.25 for 30 minutes.
 I put in for 1hr 30 and it was flashing red by the time I got back to my car.
 (Usually this alone would send me into an anxious panic but I was so relaxed I didn’t even care)!